“Human history becomes more and more, a race between education and catastrophe.” – George Orwell, 1920, Outline of History

 ‘Ancient’ China is a misunderstanding at best.

 NASA research of earth-moon mechanics by astrophysicist Robert Newton leads mathematicians of MS U to a breakthrough in the chronology of civilization, China including.
 ‘The Issue with Chinese Astronomy’ is that it just can’t serve anymore as a solid foundation of ‘ancient’ Chinese History.
-It looks that ‘ancient’ China is a misunderstanding at best.
+It looks like ‘ancient’ China is a misunderstanding at best.
 It is presumed to be exceptionally ancient, a lot more so than European history, and its datings are said to be perfectly reliable.
 The basics of Chinese chronology are believed to be so firm that it serves as a classic example of an indubitably ancient and reliable chronology.
-There is a popular misconception about Chinese chronology being based on the “ancient Chinese” astronomical records, which permit date the events of the “ancient Chinese” history without any ambiguity whatsoever.
+There is a popular misconception about Chinese chronology being based on the “ancient Chinese” astronomical records, which permit dating the events of the “ancient Chinese” history without any ambiguity whatsoever.
 Dr.Fomenko wipes out this misconception.

 History of China copied on Europe and Byzantium.

 The history of China up until the XV century A.D. is, in fact, the history of Europe and the Mediterranean region, Byzantium in particular.
 Historical chronicles that tell us about Europe were transplanted to China by the Jesuits in the XVI-XVII th century A.D. the earliest.
 Today it is considered that the construction of the Great Wall of China began in the III century B.C., allegedly as protection against northern nomads.
 The argument that the wall had been repaired during those two thousand years is dubious.
-Only a rather recent construction is worth being repaired, otherwise, it will become obsolete and just wreck.
+Only a rather recent construction is worth being repaired, otherwise, it will become obsolete and just a wreck.
 This is what we observe in Europe, by the way.
-Old defensive walls had been demolished, and new, more solid walls built in their place.
+Old defensive walls had been demolished, and new, more solid walls were built in their place.
 For instance, many fortifications in Russia had been rebuilt in the XVI century.
 And yet we are told that the Wall of China, once built, remained unchanged for two thousand years.
 We are not told that this is a “modern wall recently built on the site of the old one,” but that this is exactly the wall that had been built two thousand years ago.
 This is extremely strange, not to say more.
-Read to find out when and against whom had the wall been built?
+Read to find out when and against whom had the wall was built?

 About the Author: Dr.Fomenko, Anatoly.
 Born in 1945.
 Full Member (Academician) of the Russian Academy of Sciences, Full Member of the Russian Academy of Natural Sciences, Full Member of the International Higher Education Academy of Sciences, Doctor of Physics and Mathematics, Professor, Head of the Moscow State University Department of Mathematics and Mechanics.
 Solved the classical Plateau s Problem from the theory of minimal spectral surfaces.
 Author of the theory of invariants and topological classification of integrable Hamiltonian dynamic systems.
 Laureate of the 1996 National Premium in Mathematics of the Russian Federation for a cycle of works on the Hamiltonian dynamic system multitude invariance theory.
 Author of 180 scientific publications, 26 monographs, and textbooks on mathematics, a specialist in geometry and topology, variational calculus, symplectic topology, Hamiltonian geometry and mechanics, computational geometry.
 Author of a number of books on the development of new empirical-statistical methods and their application to the analysis of historical chronicles as well as the chronology of Antiquity and the Middle Ages.